-Hemp oil extract is an oil derived from the stalks and seeds of the industrial hemp plant.
-This oil can be used for a variety of purposes and can be consumed as a wellness supplement for the cannabinoids, phytocannabinoids, Cannabidiol (CBD) and more.
+Hemp extract is an oil derived from the stalks and seeds of the industrial hemp plant.
+This oil can be used for a variety of purposes, the most popular being consumed as a wellness supplement for the cannabinoids, phytocannabinoids, Cannabidiol (CBD) and more.
 Before we talk about what it can be used for though, lets talk about some common misconceptions.

 There are some common misconceptions when it comes to hemp, especially due to the relation to its psychoactive cousin.

-Properly sourced hemp oil can be sold in all 50 U.S. states.
 If sourced properly, hemp oil extract is legal to sell and purchase in all 50 states.
 Again, to be considered hemp, the cannabis plant must have less than 0.3% THC.
-At Made By Hemp, we import our hemp oil from European hemp farms, which is considered legal practice.

-Hemp oil extract is a high-CBD, low-THC product that does not have psychoactive properties.
+Hemp extract is a high-CBD, low-THC product which does not have intoxicating or psychoactive effects.
 CBD and THC are both phytocannabinoids found in the cannabis plant; it can sometimes be confusing to differentiate the two.
 The following infographic gives a better look at the differences between THC and CBD, as well as the differences between hemp and marijuana.

 We’ve mentioned phytocannabinoids (cannabinoids derived from plants), but did you know that our body naturally produces cannabinoids?
 Endocannabinoids (cannabinoids produced by the body) support our endocannabinoid system (ECS).
 The ECS is composed of a series of receptors located throughout the body.
 These receptors are labeled CB1 and CB2.